OrlandoDevs/orlandodevs.github.io/_posts/2017-07-10-orlando-devs-salaries-2017.md

 ## Got questions?

-If you’re curious to see any other potential correlations we might have left behind, or just want to chat about this data, please feel free to contact us:
+If you’d like to share other correlations we might have left out, or just want to chat about this data, please feel free to contact us:

 By Twitter: [@OrlandoDevs](https://twitter.com/OrlandoDevs)
 By Email: [orlandodevcommunity@gmail.com](mailto:orlandodevcommunity@gmail.com)